Crash

 Review:

 Things all change when James gets in a horrific car accident.
-He isn’t paying attention to the road and veers off into the other lane.
+He isn’t paying attention to the road and veers off into the other lane while on the highway.
 He collides with Helen Remington (Holly Hunter) and her husband.
 The husband goes through the windshield into James’ car, killing him.
 She oddly flashes him one of her breasts while they’re sitting in the wreckage, waiting for help.

-James has to recover in the hospital with a large brace on his left leg.
-Catherine visits him there and it turns out, Helen is there as well.
+James has a lengthy recovery stay in the hospital.
+There’s a large brace on his left leg.
+Catherine visits him there and it turns out; Helen is also in this hospital.
 The two of them meet in the hallway along with Vaughan (Elias Koteas).
-He used to do work at the hospital, but is now obsessed with car accidents.
-James and Helen spark up a fling that takes them to a performance Vaughan is putting on with two stunt drivers reenacting James Deen’s fatal accident.
+He used to do work at the hospital but is now obsessed with car accidents.
+James and Helen spark up a fling that takes them to a performance Vaughan puts on.
+It features two stunt drivers reenacting James Deen’s fatal accident.
 It actually ends in a real car accident.

-The two of them descend into this group that also includes Gabrielle (Rosanna Arquette), who has some large scars from her own accident and she has to walk with a full body brace.
-James tries to pull Catherine into it as well, but it becomes darker the more the deeper they get into this interesting fetish.
+The two then fall in with this group that also includes Gabrielle (Rosanna Arquette), who has some large scars from her own accident and she walks with a full body brace.
+James tries to pull Catherine into it as well, but it becomes darker the deeper they get into this interesting fetish.